Free library cards are available to all residents or property owners in the City of Spokane or in the Spokane County Library District service area.

 Visit any Branch Location to apply for a card or apply online

 Ask at the circulation desk for a library card application.
 You will need picture identification: current Washington State ID, current Washington state driver’s license, automobile registration, printed checks, or utility bill (dated within the past 30 days).
 You can also apply for a card online if you don’t have a card.
 We will create a new card for you at the location you choose for pick up.
 Be sure to bring picture identification when you come to pick up the card because you will not be able to check out items until your card is verified.

 If you already have a library card but it is not working please call us at 509.444.5300.

 Spokane Public library will keep all records relating to your library registration confidential.

 Suspended library privileges

-Library privileges (borrowing, Internet use, etc.) are suspended if you owe $50.00 or more in outstanding charges or if you fail to pay for or return billed items.
+Library privileges (borrowing, Internet use, etc.) are suspended if you owe $50.00 or more in lost or damaged items.

 The library offers a wide variety of services to non-residents.
 All in-library services and collections, telephone and in-library reference and information services, and all library programs are provided at no cost.

 Through a reciprocal agreement with the Spokane County Library District (SCLD) residents of their service area may obtain a free non-resident Spokane Public Library card, and City of Spokane residents may obtain a free SCLD card.
 Remote subscription database access and interlibrary loans are not included with free reciprocal cards.

 Other non-residents, including those outside the county, can purchase a card for $42 per year or $3.50 per month (per card).
 In addition to all in-library services, this fee includes full borrowing privileges, in-library internet access, and remote access to subscription databases.
 It does not include interlibrary loan.
 See our Fees & Services to Non-Residents Policy for more information.